elixir-cloud-aai/cookiecutter-python/README.md

 ### Linters and formatters - Ruff

-To lint and format python code file, it uses [Ruff](https://docs.astral.sh/ruff), the default configuration is set in the `pyproject.toml` file.
+To lint and format `Python` code files, it uses [Ruff](https://docs.astral.sh/ruff), the default configuration is set in the `pyproject.toml` file.